banna-313/vaccine-india/README.md

 # vaccine-india
 Find vaccination centers with available vaccine dose.
-Create notification for vaccine availability in your mobile
+Create notification for vaccine availability in your mobile or pc

 #requirements
 This file is for termux.
 To run this file you will need -